MinecraftForge/.github/CODE_OF_CONDUCT.md

 ## Summary

 Forge is an open community that welcomes all people, regardless of ethnicity, gender, sexual orientation, **or any other classification**.
-To avoid common traps, we disallow discussion of topics such as politics and religion.
+To avoid common pitfalls, we disallow discussion of topics such as politics and religion.
 We are a modding community and there are other places for those types of discussions.

 Everything in this document can be summed up with, for lack of a better term, “don’t be a dick”.
 What that means to us will be described below.